leilin1995/Rich-Geological-Features-Are-All-You-Need/README.md

     conda env create -f environment.yml
     conda activate RichGeo

-## 2. We provide [trained weights] !([Link]([https://wiki.cancerimagingarchive.net/display/Public/HNSCC](https://github.com/leilin1995/Rich-Geological-Features-Are-All-You-Need/tree/master/Results/Unet3D))) for 3D fault segmentation.
+## 2. We provide [trained weights](https://github.com/leilin1995/Rich-Geological-Features-Are-All-You-Need/tree/master/Results/Unet3D) for 3D fault segmentation.
 You can use it to predict your own data and perform transfer learning.
 Please note that you need to normalize your data to the range of 0 to 1.

 ## 3. Predict your own data.
 Please note that your data needs to be saved in .hdf5 format, and the internal path for the seismic data should be set to 'seismic'.
 ```bash